RyanDBurke/coronavirus-genome-variant/README.md

 a TON about dynamic-programming, data-compression for efficient look-ups, file-structure manangement, memory/pointers, and plenty more.

-All thanks goes out to my my professor, Dr. Rob Patro, he was extremely helpful and I genuinely feel confident in my abilities as a programmer.
+All thanks goes out to my professor, Dr. Rob Patro, he was extremely helpful and I genuinely feel confident in my abilities as a programmer.
 ```
 ##